-The purpose of the Amended Stock Plan is to provide for certain officers, directors and key employees of the Company and certain of its affiliates an incentive to maintain and enhance the long-term performance and profitability of the Company.
-The Amended Stock Plan provides for grants of options to purchase shares of Class A Common Stock in the form of incentive stock options ("ISOS") and options which do not qualify as ISOs ("NQSOS").
-Options granted under the Amended Stock Plan may be granted in tandem with stock appreciation rights ("SARS").
-The Amended Stock Plan also provides for grants of SARs not in tandem with options, restricted stock awards, unrestricted stock awards and performance awards (all awards granted under the Amended Stock Plan, collectively, "Awards").
+The purpose of the Third Amended Stock Plan is to provide for certain officers, directors (including, without limitation, Non-Employee Directors) and key employees of the Company and certain of its affiliates an incentive to maintain and enhance the long-term performance and profitability of the Company.
+The Third Amended Stock Plan provides for grants of options to purchase shares of the Company's Class A Common Stock in the form of incentive stock options ("ISOs") and options which do not qualify as ISOs ("NQSOs").
+Options granted under the Third Amended Stock Plan may be granted in tandem with SARs.
+The Third Amended Stock Plan also provides for grants of SARs not in tandem with options, restricted stock awards, unrestricted stock awards and performance awards (all awards granted under the Third Amended Stock Plan, collectively, "Awards").

-STOCK PLAN ADMINISTRATION
+AMENDED STOCK PLAN ADMINISTRATION

-The Amended Stock Plan is administered by the Compensation Committee, which is a committee of the Board consisting of two or more directors of the Company.
-Subject to the terms of the Amended Stock Plan, the Compensation Committee has the authority to construe and interpret the Amended Stock Plan and to establish and amend rules and regulations for administering the Amended Stock Plan.
-The Compensation Committee has the authority to determine the eligible participants under the Amended Stock Plan and the type and number of Awards to be granted under the Amended Stock Plan.
+The Third Amended Stock Plan is administered by the Compensation Committee, which is a committee of the Board consisting of two or more directors of the Company.
+Subject to the terms of the Third Amended Stock Plan, the Compensation Committee has the authority to construe and interpret the Third Amended Stock Plan and to establish and amend rules and regulations for administering the Third Amended Stock Plan.
+The Compensation Committee has the authority to determine the eligible participants under the Third Amended Stock Plan and the type and number of Awards to be granted under the Third Amended Stock Plan.

-SECURITIES SUBJECT TO THE AMENDED STOCK PLAN
+SECURITIES SUBJECT TO THE THIRD AMENDED STOCK PLAN

-The Stock Plan originally covered 5,000,000 shares of Class A Common Stock, which may be authorized but unissued Class A Common Stock or authorized and issued Class A Common Stock held in treasury or acquired by the Company for purposes of the Stock Plan.
-As amended by the Board of Directors, subject to stockholder approval, the Amended Stock Plan covers a total of 7,000,000 shares (which includes the 5,000,000 shares originally authorized under the Stock Plan) of Class A Common Stock, which may be authorized but unissued Class A Common Stock or authorized and issued Class A Common Stock held in treasury or acquired by the Company for purposes of the Amended Stock Plan.
+The Original Stock Plan originally covered 5,000,000 shares of the Company's Class A Common Stock, which may be authorized but unissued Class A Common Stock or authorized and issued Class A

+Common Stock held in treasury or acquired by the Company for purposes of the Original Stock Plan.
+At the 1999 Annual Meeting of Stockholders the Original Stock Plan was amended to cover a total of 7,000,000 shares (which includes the 5,000,000 shares originally authorized under the Original Stock Plan).
+As amended by the Board of Directors, subject to stockholder approval, the Third Amended Stock Plan covers a total of 8,500,000 shares (which include the 7,000,000 shares previously authorized) of the Company's Class A Common Stock, which may be authorized but unissued Class A Common Stock or authorized and issued Class A Common Stock held in treasury or acquired by the Company for purposes of the Third Amended Stock Plan.

-The total number of shares of Class A Common Stock subject to options and SARs which may be granted to any participant of the Amended Stock Plan in any year may not exceed 300,000.
-The total number of shares of Class A Common Stock subject to restricted or unrestricted stock Awards under the Amended Stock Plan may not exceed 1,000,000.
+As amended by the Board of Directors, subject to stockholder approval, the Third Amended Stock Plan increased the total number of shares of the Company's Class A Common Stock subject to options and SARs which may be granted to any participant of the Amended Stock Plan in any year from 300,000 shares to 600,000 shares.
+The total number of shares of the Company's Class A Common Stock subject to restricted or unrestricted stock Awards under the Amended Stock Plan may not exceed 1,000,000.